orklann/PEP/README.md

 * GDocument (GDocument.h|m) which loads a PDF file, and render/edit it
 * GPage (GPage.h|m) which presents a single PDF page
 * GDecoder which implement all decoders for decoding stream objects

+## Roadmap

+I don't have any roadmap now, but i will publish one later at the right moment.